 In October 2012, the Company entered into a shared services agreement with NantWorks that provides for ongoing services from NantWorks in areas such as public relations, information technology and cloud services, human resources and administration management, finance and risk management, environmental health and safety, sales and marketing services, facilities, procurement and travel, and corporate development and strategy (the "Shared Services Agreement").
 The Company is billed quarterly for such services at cost, without mark-up or profit for NantWorks, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
-During the three months ended March 31, 2018, the Company incurred \$1,043 of expenses, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to Services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
+NantHealth also bills NantWorks and affiliates for services such as information technology and cloud services, finance and risk management, and facilities management, on the same basis.
+During the three and six months ended June 30, 2018, the Company incurred \$390 and \$1,433 of expenses respectively, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net.
+During the three and six months ended June 30, 2017, the Company incurred \$1,680 and \$3,065 of expenses, related to selling, general and administrative services provided to the Company by NantWorks and affiliates, net of services provided to NantWorks and affiliates.
+Additionally, the Company incurred \$101 of expenses during three and six months ended June 30, 2018, related to research and development services provided by NantWorks and affiliates.
+The Company incurred \$219 and \$239 of expenses during the three and six months ended June 30, 2017, related to research and development services provided by NantWorks and affiliates.